HisenZhang/Drone-500/staging.md

 From previous stage we gained two lists which contain pairs of coordination of dots.
 The pairs of elements combine together to form a complete coordination.

 ```
+// List is a data structure in Python.
+// A linear list can be regarded as a set of elements.
 // Sample output lists of x & y
 x = [69, 70, 71]
 y = [55, 55, 55]